guidotorresmx/guidotorresmx.github.io/source/_posts/deploying-with-github-actions.md

 ![AWS S3 Bucket template](bucket-template.png)

+and navigate to translate

 # Wrapping up
 Once everything is done, you could upload a simple index.html file to your bucket and view it rendered when visiting the site of your bucket.
-This is nice, but we are far from done and ~~I'm falling asleep~~ I don't want you to get overwhelmed, so this walkthrough will become a series of 4 parts 🤷‍♂️💁.
+This is nice, but we are far from done and ~~I'm falling asleep~~ I don't want you to get you overwhelmed, so this walkthrough will become a series of 4 parts 🤷‍♂️💁.

 [aws]: https://console.aws.amazon.com/console/ "aws console"